cloudnativelabs/kube-router/Documentation/metrics.md

   Incoming bytes per second
 * service_bps_out
   Outgoing bytes per second
-* controller_iptables_sync_time
-  Time it took for the iptables sync loop to complete
-* controller_ipvs_services_sync_time
-  Time it took for the ipvs sync loop to complete
-* controller_bgp_internal_peers_sync_time
-  Time it took for the BGP peer sync loop to complete
-* controller_ipvs_services
-  The number of ipvs services in the instance
-* controller_bgp_peers
-  Number of BGP peers of the instance
-* controller_bgp_advertisements_received
-  Number of total BGP advertisements received since software start

 To get a grouped list of CPS for each service a Prometheus query could look like this e.g:
 `sum(kube_router_service_cps) by (namespace, service_name)`